 The average cost of mold removal can vary depending on how much the mold has spread, the mold removal company, and its location.
 Usually, mold removals cost between $600 for small removals and up to $6000 for larger ones.
 It is always better to treat sooner than later!
 To know further about potential mold, we suggest consulting with a professional who can give you an estimate first.

-While there are many odor removers you can purchase for your home, the highest rated one as of Amazon are Moso Air Natural Air Purifying Bags.
+While there are many odor removers you can purchase for your home or business, the highest rated one as of Amazon are Moso Air Natural Air Purifying Bags.
 It contains charcoal and continuously works for up to 2 years to remove pollutants and harmful odors to indoor settings.
 It can particularly be used in cars, closets, bathrooms, and areas of your house where pets live.

 Like mold removal, the price of odor removal can vary depending on many factors.
 Such factors that can affect the price could be the house’s size, where the odor is, and the type of odor removal.
-On average, you will pay around $125-$1000 for odor removal services.
+On average, you will pay around $125-$1000 for odor removal services from companies in Pittsburgh.